Luexa/lzflecs/README.md

 # Copyright

-`lzflecs` is available under the [MIT License](LICENSE), and all contributions should be licensed as such unless explicitly stated otherwise.
+`lzflecs` is available under the [MIT License](LICENSE), and all contributions shall be licensed as such unless explicitly stated otherwise.